 The AsiaBound Research Student Travel Grants is co-funded by ECU and seeks to enrich and enhance the research training experience of students.
 These awards will provide funding towards a research experience in Asia such as:

-The grant provides up to $4000 towards travel and living expenses for a research placement between 4 weeks and 6 months.
+The grant provides between $2000 and $4000 towards travel and living expenses for a research placement between 2 weeks and 6 months.

 Grant funds cannot be used to fund conference attendance.
 You may be eligible to use your postgraduate student support funds to attend a conference.
 For specific details, please refer to your faculty student support guidelines, or contact your faculty research support staff.

 For more details and to apply for the AsiaBound Research Student Travel Grants refer to the Asia Bound Travel Grant Guidelines and Application and the Student Travel Approval form in the Downloads box on the right of this page.

 The Australian Academy of Science invites Expressions of Interest from junior scientists, who are no more than 30 years of age at time of application, to visit the National Institutes of Health (NIH) in the United States of America between 1 January 2015 and 31 December 2015.
 Proposals in any health-related field of natural science will be considered.
 Only citizens and permanent residents of Australia living in Australia at time of application are eligible to apply.

 At the time of application, applicants should be either:

 Under this scheme applicants are expected to be undertaking PhD study in an Australian institution or have an intent to enrol in PhD study in an Australian institution.
 Applicants can request travel support to access the international leading-edge research facilities and staff of the NIH.
 The proposed visit should initiate long-term collaborations and facilitate the development of the applicant’s career.

 Expressions of Interest for travel in 2015 have closed.

 For more information visit the Australian Academy of Science International Programs web page.